 In August 2016, GACC updated the Guide of GACC on Government Information Disclosure.
 After the entry-exit inspection and quarantine administration responsibilities and personnel were integrated into GACC in April 2018, GACC once again updated the Guide and made it clear that government information disclosure applications involving entry-exit inspection and quarantine duties could be submitted to GACC.
-Although GACC has not yet made it clear, it is expected that it will abolish or amend the Guide of AQSIQ on Government Information Disclosure.
 In May 2019, General Administration of Customs of the People's Republic of China ("GACC") updated the Guide of AQSIQ on Government Information Disclosure in accordance with the revised Regulations of the People's Republic of China on Government Information Disclosure.
 (Link 1.8)